dodoGames-basement/aoi-explained/docs/Getting started/Others/error-logger-using-functionerror.md

 ## Conclusion

-now you have an error logging system that is perfectly working with no issues, you can customize anything to your liking including changing the way on how should the errors be shown.
+Now you have an error logging system that is perfectly working with no issues.
+You can customize anything to your liking including changing the way on how should the errors be shown.